-Because this operation is difficult, you may choose to have this done at your dealer service department.
 It is not necessary to check the transmission fluid level.
 A transmission fluid leak is the only reason for fluid loss.
 If a leak occurs, take the vehicle to your dealer service department and have it repaired as soon as possible.

 There is a special procedure for checking and changing the transmission fluid.
-Contact your dealer for additional information or the procedure can be found in a Corvette Service Manual.
+Because this procedure is difficult, you should have this done at your dealer service department.
+Contact your dealer for additional information or the procedure can be found in the service manual.
 To purchase a service manual, see "Service and Owner Publications" in the Index.